-8.4 Aim 4: Incentive Structures
+6.4 Aim 4: Incentive Structures

 Aim 4 focused on identifying incentive structures that would encourage the communities to engage proactively with the municipality.
 This was done in collaboration with the community and municipality.
-As part of the Beierle Framework analysis in Aim 3 and through the community surveys, key incentives for the communities were identified as the following:
+Key incentives for the communities were identified in conjunction with ICT implementation.
+These were identified as: